What ties all four of the processes I discuss together?

 What is wealth?

 Wealth is not about being rich.
 Instead, it is having sufficient assets, combined with Social Security (and pension if you have one), to sustain your current standard of living.
 Wealth is measured by your spendable net worth.
-This does not include your home since that is not spendable; though, your home's value may be held as a reserve asset for future contingency planning.
+This does not include your home since that is not spendable; though, your home's value may be held as a reserve asset for future contingency planning or backup retirement income to supplement income.

 Spendable assets can generate both growth and income to support your standard of living.
 We participate in the economy while we work through our productivity for which we are paid.
 This represents income.